Executive Summary

 Action – Undertake an evaluation of the location and design of a fish screen and a bypass canal.
 Any solution will have to preserve or enhance existing Delta Outflows.

-Results – This is a major undertaking, but it fixes the severe loss problem that has existed ever since the Central Valley Project was designed.
+Results – This is a significant undertaking, but it fixes the severe loss problem that has existed ever since the Central Valley Project was designed.
 The fish must be separated from the water diversions.
 Screening is the only practical way to do this.
 Reducing the loss to 50% would save 2.9 million juveniles.
 See the diagram on the next page.

 Wild Fish Problem #8 – Losses at Clifton Court Forebay